ELEMENTARY ADVANCED ACADEMICS:

 Advanced academics also includes a gifted and talented strand for grades 5-12.
-Students who have been screened and identified as needing gifted and talented services are served in parallel advanced academics courses.
+Students who have been screened and identified as needing gifted and talented services are served in parallel advanced academic courses.

 For more information, please contact Stephen Davis, Executive Director of Secondary Curriculum at (972) 429-3013 or email@example.com.

-May 14 – May 18Please contact the counselor at your school for specific testing information.
+Week 4: May 15 – 19, 2023Please contact the counselor at your school for specific testing information.